Tuesday, July 14, 2009

 The PRI is an investor initiative in partnership with UNEP FI and the UN Global Compact.
 Convened by UNEP FI and the UN Global Compact, the PRI was established as a framework to help investors achieve better long-term investment returns and sustainable markets through better analysis of environmental, social and governance issues in the investment process and the exercise of responsible ownership practices (See contact below).

-click here).
+Access a lengthy release from UNEP with extensive quotes from report authors and links to additional information (click here).
 Access the new Fiduciary II report (click here).
 Access the Fiduciary I report (click here).
 Access the PRI website for more information (click here).
 Access the PRI conference website for further details (click here).